 Karys’ professional career began right after Northwestern when she went to work for WFTX in Fort Myers, Florida where she immediately began reporting on the aftermath of Hurricane Irma.
 Karys also reported on the use of internet technology in human trafficking and the effects of the opioid crisis on various populations in Southwest Florida.

-Karys is a member of the National Association of Black Journalists.
+Karys has had work published digitally for the Baltimore Sun, Sojourners Magazine, and US News and World Report.
+She is also a member of the National Association of Black Journalists.
 When she’s not on air, you’ll most likely catch her at the library or in a bookstore.
 She is a former dancer and an avid theater enthusiast.
 While she’s no longer on stage, she loves to tell the world’s stories.
 She hopes you will allow her to tell yours.